SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 lines 111-113).
 If I’m correct, I encourage the authors to make this point explicitly in Figure 1’s caption.**

-That’s correct, we added a sentence to the caption as you suggested.
+That’s correct, we added a sentence to the caption as you suggested (L448-449).

 **Figure 3: I suggest changing the label for “de novo” to “OptiClust (de novo)” or similar to emphasize that OptiClust was being used for those